Shanos/Pixel-based-bot-in-python/README.md

 # Libraries
-pip install opencv-python pyautogui pytesseract pillow
+pip install opencv-python pyautogui pytesseract pillow pywin32 pynput

 # Other
 AHK script included to keep window of choice on top with (ctrl + space)